-Langton Matravers lies just two miles outside Swanage and has several excellent walking trails, as well as a village shop, pub and a small children’s petting farm.
+Langton Matravers lies just two miles outside Swanage and has several excellent walking trails, as well as a village pub-and-shop and a small children’s petting farm.

 There is a lively and active community in Langton, with various clubs for both children and adults both within the village and in nearby villages, including Harman’s Cross, Worth Matravers, Corfe Castle, and of course in Swanage town.

 Langton Matravers is Swanage’s closest village and is connected via a regular hourly bus service, which runs between Swanage and Poole.